SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that take place in the USA on May 2:
+Here are some notable events that have occurred in the United States on May 2nd throughout history:

-- **National Teacher Day**: Celebrated on the Tuesday of the first full week of May, it honors and appreciates teachers for their contributions to education and society.
-Often observed with special events and recognition activities in schools.
+- **1933:** The first appearance of the "Chupacabra" in Puerto Rico was reported.
+Although Puerto Rico is a territory, it pleased the US populace with sightings like those.

-- **National Truffle Day**: Celebrates the delicious chocolate treat.
-Many desserts and events focused on indulgence may arise around this time.
+- **1945:** World War II – The cities of both Berlin in Germany were surrendered.
+While this was primarily European, it heavily impacted American military forces at the time.

-- **Historical Events**: Various historical events have taken
+- **2000:** The
 ### Positive Qoute
 ------
-"Believe in the magic within you ✨💖, and watch how it lights up the world around you! 🌎🌟"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again. ✨🌟😊"